 I loved Jane Eyre so I really want to read this retelling.
 I enjoyed My Lady Jane pretty well, but this one sounds even better.

-So that is what I am planning to read this month.
+So that’s my May TBR.
 What are you planning to read?
 If you don’t have anything planned check out Books-a-Million.
 There are a lot of great new books.
 Click the link below for a discount code.